hbc/NGS-Data-Analysis-long-course/sessionI/lessons/08_QC_trimming.md

 > **Why Trim?**: Sequencing reads containing poor quality bases or contaminating sequences won't match the reference genome or transcriptome as well, making it difficult to align them to the known sequences.

+> **When is Trimming unnecessary?**: When you are not planning to perform alignment-based counting, and instead use tools like Sailfish to perform alignment-free counting.
+We will cover alignment-free counting in session IV.

 ## Trimming Tools

 Quality trimming can be accomplished either by removing the bases entirely from the sequence using a trimming tool or by an alignment tool that *"soft clips"* the low quality bases.
 Soft clipping doesn't actually remove the sequence, but the clipped sequence is skipped over or ignored when performing downstream operations.
 Although many alignment tools can perform the soft clipping of low quality bases, they **cannot** remove adapter or vector sequences.
 Therefore, if you use soft clipping and have a known issue with adapter or contamination, it is still recommended that you use a tool that removes these sequences from your reads prior to alignment.